IsaacVerm/postcards-tests/README.md

 ### Running the tests

-Launch Cypress from root: `npm run cypress:open`.
-Based on script in `package.json`.
+Cypress can be ran in 2 modes:

+* headless: `yarn run cypress:run`
+* debug: `yarn run cypress:open`

+The scripts to run Cypress are defined in `package.json`.

 ## TO DO